creationix/howtonode.org/articles/peg-performance.markdown

 ## Stop!

-The author of this article is well aware of it's provocative nature.
+The author of this article is well aware of its provocative nature.
 This is just one test and readers should take care when extrapolating results dissimilar use cases.
 The C code provided by the project being reviewed follows an Object Oriented style.
 It is certainly possible to optimize the C code further, for instance by using a more procedural style with less memory allocation.
 But then a similar approach should be used by the other versions (languages) presented as well.
 I whole heartedly encourage you submit pull requests with these new versions in separate directories based on the style/technique used.

 My intention is to challenge readers to question their assumptions regarding language/runtime performance.
 I also hope to highlight the fact that server side JavaScript has become viable platform platform choice when performance is a consideration.
 That said, this is one test and I can only encourage more work in this area.
 If you're interested in such things, check out [The Computer Language Benchmarks Game](http://shootout.alioth.debian.org/).
 Let's discuss results rather than argue fanatically about predictions.